Dunleavy picks outgoing Alaska GOP chair as chief of staff

 - Supreme Court: Justice Ruth Bader Ginsburg, 85, hospitalized after fracturing 3 ribs in fall at court

+“Everybody wants something.
+We know that.
+But if we’re not able to sustain programs, I think it’s kind of a disappointment for the people of Alaska to rely on something that we can’t sustain,” he said.

-Dunleavy will succeed Gov. Bill Walker, an independent who ended his own campaign last month.
-Dunleavy’s main rival in Tuesday’s election was Democrat Mark Begich.
+Dunleavy next month will succeed Gov. Bill Walker.
+Walker, an independent, ended his re-election bid last month after Lt.
+Gov. Byron Mallott resigned over what Walker called an inappropriate overture to a woman.

+Dunleavy’s main rival in Tuesday’s election was Democrat Mark Begich, whom Dunleavy thanked for the “spirited campaign.”

+He supported a full payout of the check Alaskans receive from the state’s oil-wealth fund, the Alaska Permanent Fund, and paying Alaskans the amount they missed out on when annual checks were capped.
+Begich and Walker called it a ploy and irresponsible.
+But Dunleavy said the state can afford it and said it’s a way to restore trust with Alaskans.

-Dunleavy says he and his wife plan to live in the governor’s mansion in Juneau.
+Dunleavy said he and his wife plan to live in the governor’s mansion in Juneau.